Eyevinn/channel-engine/README.md

 Note that this feature is also currently in beta which means that it is close to production-ready but has not been run in production yet.
 We appreciate all efforts to try this out and provide feedback.

 ## Demo

-Visit [Consuo](https://consuo.tv/) for a demonstration of this concept.
-A demo and proof-of-concept built on top of this library.

 If you want help to get started to build a service of your own based on this library you can hire an [Eyevinn Video-Dev Team](https://video-dev.team) to help you out.